Stanislav Shushkevich: Political activity

-When Supreme Soviet chairman Mikalay Dzyemyantsyey was ousted for his support of the August 1991 coup attempt, Shushkevich became interim speaker, and presided over Belarus voting to secede from the Soviet Union.
+When Supreme Soviet chairman Nikolai Dementey was ousted for his support of the August 1991 coup attempt, Shushkevich became interim speaker, and presided over Belarus voting to secede from the Soviet Union.
 He thus became the newly minted nation's first leader.
 On 18 September, Shushkevich was elected Chairman of the Supreme Soviet.

 On 8 December 1991, in Belavezhskaya Pushcha and together with the leaders of Russia (Boris Yeltsin) and Ukraine (Leonid Kravchuk), he signed a declaration that the Soviet Union was dissolved and replaced by the Commonwealth of Independent States; the declaration later became known as the "Belovezh Accords".

 Shushkevich had the vestigial Soviet nuclear arsenal (both tactical and strategic) withdrawn from Belarus, without preconditions or compensation from Russia or the West.
 However, other reforms became stalled due to the opposition from a hostile parliament as well as from Prime Minister Vyacheslav Kebich.

 In late 1993, Alexander Lukashenko, the then-chairman of the anti-corruption committee of the Belarusian parliament, accused 70 senior government officials, including Shushkevich, of corruption, including stealing state funds for personal purposes.
 Lukashenko's accusations forced a vote of confidence, which Shushkevich lost.
 Shushkevich was replaced by Vyacheslav Kuznetsov and later by Myechyslau Hryb.

-In July 1994 the first direct presidential elections were held in Belarus.
-Six candidates stood, including Lukashenko, Shushkevich and Kebich, with the latter regarded as the clear favorite.
+At the 1994 Belarusian presidential election (the first one after the secession from the Soviet Union), six candidates stood, including Lukashenko, Shushkevich and Kebich, with the latter regarded as the clear favorite.
 In the first round Lukashenko won 45% of the vote against 17% for Kebich, 13% for Paznyak and 10% for Shushkevich.

 In 2002 Shushkevich sued the Belarusian Ministry of Labor and Social Security: due to inflation, his retirement pension as a former head of state was the equivalent of US$1.80 monthly.
 To earn income, Shushkevich lectured extensively in foreign universities including in Poland, the United States and Asian countries.

 In 2004 he attempted to participate in parliamentary elections, but was refused registration by the electoral commission.

 He continued to be active in politics, heading the Belarusian Social Democratic Assembly party from 1998 until 2018.